fxsitecompat/www.fxsitecompat.dev/content/docs/2018/cssstyledeclaration-getpropertycssvalue-has-been-deprecated.md

 **Update**: The method has been disabled on the Nightly channel as of Firefox 61.

+**Update 2**: The method has been disabled also on Firefox Beta and Developer Edition as of Firefox 61.

-**Update 2**: The method has been [removed with Firefox 62](https://www.fxsitecompat.com/en-CA/docs/2018/cssstyledeclaration-getpropertycssvalue-has-been-removed/).
+**Update 3**: The method has been [completely removed with Firefox 62](https://www.fxsitecompat.com/en-CA/docs/2018/cssstyledeclaration-getpropertycssvalue-has-been-removed/).